Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her share positive health tips.

 Making sure you and your family are healthy is overwhelming.
-It's best to take supplements like superfood powders because they are easy to consume.
-They provide an added jolt of energy and stamina to our routines.
+Superfood powders are easy to consume and provide an added jolt of energy and stamina to our routines.
 The potent properties support the body whenever and wherever it yearns for it.
 Here are some of my choices to use throughout the day.

 Lucuma is a Peruvian fruit.
 The low-glycemic sweeter of the powder holds a delicate sweetness.
-Some of the benefits of taking this powder are the abundance of healthy nutrients.
-They are calcium, potassium, vital vitamins and minerals, antioxidants, dietary fiber, and healthy carbs.
-I take lucuma powder after a hard game of racquetball.
+One of the benefits of taking this powder is the abundance of healthy nutrients: calcium, potassium, vital vitamins and minerals, antioxidants, dietary fiber, and healthy carbs.
+I take lucuma powder after a challenging game of racquetball.
 The superfruit powder replenishes nutrients for the body.
 I mix it with my tea or add it to a smoothie.
 I use organic powder from Navitas because it is non-GMO, gluten-free, and vegan.

-Maca is considered a vegetable root where for over 3,000 years it is cultivated in central Peru within Andes Mountains at the high plateaus.
+Maca is considered a vegetable root where for over 3,000 years, it has been cultivated in central Peru within Andes Mountains at the high plateaus.
 The cousin of the radish has a light buttery, scotch flavor.
 The powder helps balance and support the energy of the body.
 I tried the powder but found it not as good as the others.
-There are organic brands including non-GMO, gluten-free and vegan.
+There are organic brands, including non-GMO, gluten-free and vegan.

-Mushroom Powder blend reportedly improves your thought process.
-It helps with focus and nerve health.
-The powder blend includes prebiotics, enzymes, and amino acids.
-Om Lion’s Mane Organic Mushroom Powder is organic and is recommend for smoothies if you need an extra creative boost.
+Mushroom Powder blend reportedly improves your thought process, helping focus and nerve health.
+The ingredients include prebiotics, enzymes, and amino acids.
+Om Lion’s Mane Organic Mushroom Powder is organic and is recommended for smoothies if you need an extra creative boost.
 The powder is gluten-free, vegan, non-GMO, and fermented.

 Turmeric Powder is the most effective nutritional complement.
-I add the powder to my morning oatmeal and add it to my dinners when the recipe calls for curry.
+I add the powder to my morning oatmeal and my dinners when the recipe calls for curry.
 All curry seasonings contain turmeric.
-Turmeric is a natural anti-inflammatory because it contains bioactive compounds (promote good health in the body) such as curcumin.
+Turmeric is a natural anti-inflammatory because it contains bioactive compounds (promote good health in the body), such as curcumin.
 There are several products on the market that are organic blends that include turmeric.
 I prefer using the powder by itself.